TAPESTRIES at Jane Kahan Gallery

 The word “tapestry” once referred exclusively to the rich fabrics that adorned castles and palaces in the Middle Ages.
-Now, as more and more museums are developing collections of fabric art, the term is just as likely to connote modern master weavings by Chagall or Leger that adorn board rooms and penthouses, vacation homes and condominiums.
+Now, the term is just as likely to connote modern master weavings by Chagall or Leger that adorn board rooms and penthouses, vacation homes and condominiums.

-In Aubusson, France, where tapestries have been made since the Middle Ages, ateliers working in the tradition of Raphael and Rubens, developed modern tapestries with the great artists of the 20th century.
-It takes a skilled weaver working with special wools and dyes a month or more to create a square yard of this fabric.
-Tapestries were sometimes signed by the artists, many are of large scale and all are limited editions.
+In Aubusson, France, where tapestries have been made since the Middle Ages, ateliers developed modern tapestries with the great artists of the 20th century.
+Tapestries were sometimes signed by the artists, many are of large scale, and all are limited editions.

 The Jane Kahan Gallery is privileged to be the largest dealer of quality modern master tapestries in North America.
 We have exhibited at major art fairs and our entire collection was featured at the Kunsthauswien Museum in Vienna in the Spring of 2000.
 The catalogue for this exhibition, which includes numerous color photographs and valuable commentary, is available below, along with our newly published tapestry brochure.